gomatcha/matcha/README.md

 https://developer.apple.com/download/ and
 https://developer.android.com/studio/install.html.

+You may need to run the following before starting Android Studio to allow it to read your GOPATH (https://stackoverflow.com/a/14285335).
+This also must be done on reboot.

+    launchctl setenv GOPATH $GOPATH

 Open Android Studio's SDK Manager and under the SDK Platforms tab, install the Android 8 Platform (API 26).
 And in the SDK Tools tab, install NDK and the Android Support Repository.

-Configure the ANDROID_HOME enviromental variable to point to the Android SDK.
-This is usually located at ~/Library/Android/sdk.
+Configure the ANDROID_HOME enviromental variable to point to the Android SDK by adding the following to your ~/.bash_profile.
+The Android SDK is often located at ~/Library/Android/sdk depending on your install.

     export ANDROID_HOME=<SDK location>